wertness/Impacts-of-Donor-Catchment-Number-on-Data-Driven-Streamflow-Prediction-in-Ungauged-Basins/README.md

 - Only the CSV files and shapefile required for reading were retained in `data/`.
 - Output file names in several scripts were also converted to relative paths for easier reuse on another machine.

-## Suggested Citation

-If you upload this package to Zenodo, you can cite the final Zenodo record DOI in your manuscript or project documentation.